Commission on the Status of Women

 Dear Delegates,

-It is my pleasure to welcome you to the Commission on the Status of Women for the 2025 session of Harvard Model United Nations!
-I am honored to serve as your Director, and I look forward to working with all of you.
+Hi everyone!
+Welcome to the Commission on the Status of Women for the 2027 session of Harvard Model United Nations!
+I am honored to serve as Director, and I am looking forward to our teamwork and problem-solving during our time together.

 Director, Commission on the Status of Women